 Bloomreach continually monitors which terms your customers enter into search boxes and which products they click following the search.
-When traffic between a search term and a clicked product reaches a threshold, then Bloomreach Personalization automatically generates the appropriate synonym rule, adding it to the Bloomreach Generated Synonyms list on the Thesaurus page.
+When traffic between a search term and a clicked product reaches a threshold, then Bloomreach Personalization automatically generates the appropriate synonym rule, adding it to the Bloomreach Generated Synonyms list on the Synonyms page.

 You can supplement Search and Merchandising synonyms by adding some yourself.

 Bloomreach Search and Merchandising manages synonyms through rules.
 These are the basic types of synonyms:

 - Bloomreach-generated synonyms are automatically created based on internal rules.

 - Synonyms created from rules that you manually define.